S&P, Nasdaq enjoy boost from big tech firms, Dow dips - Up News Info

 Article content

-The S&P and Nasdaq were gaining on Monday with a helping hand from heavyweight technology companies as investors appeared optimistic about the third-quarter earnings season.
+The S&P and Nasdaq closed higher on Monday with boosts from the highest-profile technology and communications companies while investors eyed product news from Apple Inc and appeared optimistic about the third-quarter earnings season.

-While stocks were under pressure in early trading due to concerns about slowing economic growth in China and inflation, particularly in oil prices, the S&P had turned firmly positive by late morning.

-Five of the 11 major S&P 500 sectors were last higher, led by consumer discretionary, technology, and communications services.
+After a weak start following disappointing economic data from China, the S&P and Nasdaq had left their troubles behind by late morning with gains in FAANG stocks – Facebook Inc, Apple, Amazon.com Inc, Netflix Inc, Alphabet Inc’s Google – as well as Microsoft Corp.

 Advertisement